-In BriefNumber Sleuth has created an awesome interactive graphic that lets you explore the universe, sliding all the way from the tiny nucleus of a hydrogen atom to the scale of the observable universe.
+In BriefNumber Sleuth has created an interactive graphic, a scale of the universe that lets you explore the cosmos as never before, sliding all the way from the tiny nucleus of a hydrogen atom to the scale of the observable universe.

-Trying to imagine the smallest things in our universe is a rather difficult task.
-Similarly, it is hard to truly conceive of the largest things in the cosmos — supermassive black holes, large quasar groups, and the most massive stars.
+Trying to imagine the smallest things in our universe is rather difficult.
+Quarks, cosmic strings, neutrinos.
+The sale of the truly tiny is simply beyond our realm of comprehension.
+Similarly, it’s hard to conceive of the largest things in the cosmos — supermassive black holes that swallow entire systems, large quasar groups that span galaxies, and on and on.

 The creators explain it best:

 This interactive infographic illustrates the scale of over 100 items within the observable universe — ranging from animals and insects, nebulae and stars, to molecules and atoms.
 Numerous hot points along the zoom slider allow for direct access to planets, animals, atoms and more.
 As you scroll, a handy dial spins to show you your present magnification level.

 While other sites have tried to magnify the universe, no one else has done so with real photographs and 3D renderings.
 To fully capture the awe of the vastly different sizes of the Pillars of Creation, Andromeda, the Sun, elephants, and HIV, you really need to see images, not just illustrations of these items.